The 4 Major Dietary Fats

 Learn How Dietary Fats Can Support Your Body

 Some studies say to limit your fat, while others encourage you to increase your fat.
-In my nutrition practice fat ratios depend on the individual needs.
-Certain individuals may need to increase or decrease their weight and body fat, while others need to work towards improving their lipid panel, and others may need the support of a short term Keto diet to lower glucose levels.
+In my nutrition practice, fat ratios depend on individual needs.
+Certain individuals may need to increase or decrease their weight and body fat, while others need to work towards improving their lipid panel.

 One thing that is important across the board is to understand the main types of fat and how they support your body.
 Working with a nutritionist like myself can help you to hone in on the amount of fat that works best for your body.
 In the meantime, let’s start learning!

 Dietary fats are essential to provide your body with energy.

 - Provide a longer, slower burning source of energy for your body.
 Basically, they keep you fuller longer.